nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 2: Invalid ID, or index**

-If the employee ID, or the index is invalid, Coydir will prompt the users accordingly, and the command will not execute.
+If the employee ID, or the index is invalid, Coydir will prompt you accordingly, and the command will not execute.

 Format: `delete-leave id/ID i/INDEX`